Shame, Shame, Shame (Shirley & Company song): Sinitta version

-In 1992, the song was also covered by American-British singer Sinitta and was released as a single by Arista Records.
+In 1992, the song was also covered by British singer Sinitta and was released as a single by Arista Records.
 It was produced by Mark Taylor and Terry Adams, and peaked at number 28 in the UK Singles Chart.
 "Shame, Shame, Shame" was later included on her third studio album, Naughty Naughty (1995).

 Critical reception

 Alan Jones from Music Week called the song "light, frothy, bouncy concentrated pop.
 A substantial hit."